How to Get Started as a Filmmaker

 The film industry is big business.
 Even so, there has been speculation about how increased ticket prices, faster turn-around times for the release of new movies online and new technology could negatively impact the bottom line for movie theaters and, by extension, the film industry.

-Job growth for film and video editors and camera operators is still expected to grow by 12 percent through 2026, faster than average for all occupations.
+Job growth for film and video editors and camera operators is still expected to grow by 11% through 2028, faster than average for all occupations.

 The good news: Increased demand for more movies and television programs is expected to drive job growth, as is international demand for U.S.-made movies.
 Because of the increasing use of special effects, the movie industry may be in need of more film editors.